microsoft/rushstack.io-website/pages/api/ts-command-line.ibasecommandlinedefinition.description.md

 ## IBaseCommandLineDefinition.description property

-Documentation for the flag, that will be shown when invoking the tool with "--help"
+Documentation for the parameter that will be shown when invoking the tool with "--help"

 <b>Signature:</b>